 Once you leave DEUR Sculptures, you’ll not only have an incredible piece of art, but also the conviction that within the hands of their artisans, there is scarcely any limit to the beautiful forms and expressions they can carve.

-We’d like to give a special thank you to Nadia for her time and giving us a wonderful glimpse into South Tyrol’s wood carving tradition.
+We’d like to give a special thank you to Nadia for her time and for giving us a wonderful glimpse into South Tyrol’s wood carving tradition.

 I do love when you get an unexpected treat.
 Rain sometimes does force you to try different things.
 So great that your day turned out so great.
 I am always so amazed at what artists can create out of basic materials.
 The detail on the wooden carvings looks exquisite.
 I guess that is what you might expect in the “Valley of the Woodcarvers”.
 I loved the look at some of the colourful DEUR sculptures.